abridged/dao-help/README.md

 This project is built to run an [Aragon DAO](https://mainnet.aragon.org/) in telegram.
 You will need to spin one of those up to have the required links and contracts.
 We suggest using the Company Template to avoid unknown compatibility issues.

-You will also need an [Airtable](https://airtable.com/) account to manage the DAO userbase.
+You will also need an [Airtable](https://airtable.com/) account to manage the DAO userbase, and you will need to create a bot in [Telegram](https://core.telegram.org/bots).

 Last piece to note, the system uses Abridged account contracts to create an Ethereum account for new members.
 See the docs [here](https://abridged.gitbook.io/docs/) and find an interface for the SDK [here](https://preview.abridged.io/)